ArnaudBuchholz/reserve/README.md

 *Only for JSON configuration*

 A relative or absolute path to another configuration file to extend.
-If relative, the current configuration file folder is considered.
+If relative, the current configuration file directory is considered.

-The current settings always overwrite the ones coming from the extended configuration file.
+The current settings overwrite the ones coming from the extended configuration file.

-The only exception is `mappings`.
-Extended mappings are imported in a way that makes them have a lower priority than the current one.

-Recursion is allowed but not secured (beware of loops).
+Extended `mappings` are imported at the end of the resulting array, making the current ones being evaluated first.
+This way, it is possible to override the extended mappings.

 # Handlers